 - property that comes into the mixed-use asset rules (for example holiday homes)

 - property that will be taxed on sale, regardless of when it’s sold.
 Unless the property was acquired for a land-related business, you must let us know for it to be excluded from the residential property deduction rules.

 - property owned by a company other than a close company

 Choosing a basis to work out residential property deductions

-- portfolio basis you can use the deductions for one property against the income from another property in the portfolio
+- portfolio basis you can use the deductions for a property against the income from another property in the portfolio

-- individual property basis you cannot use the deductions for one property against the income from another property.
+- individual property basis you cannot use the deductions for 1 property against the income from another property.

 We recommend that you talk to a tax professional about which approach is best for you.

 The 2023 Residential property deduction worksheets - IR1226 are only for 2023.
 For the years 2020-2022 use the 2020 IR1226 worksheets.